 According to the Mayo Clinic Libraries, the value placed on the basic elements in the human body is $4.50.
-When I was younger, my brother “appraised my value” as much less!
-Repeatedly, he told me, “If Daddy had a quarter, you wouldn’t have been born!”
-Apparently, my dad could have bought a condom for 25¢ back then, and my brother enjoyed sharing that I was “a mistake” that could have been prevented with a quarter.
+When I was younger, a relative “appraised my value” as much less!
+I remember him “jokingly” telling me, “If your daddy had a quarter, you wouldn’t have been born!”
+Apparently, my dad could have bought a condom for 25¢ back then, and this relative enjoyed sharing that I was “a mistake” that could have been prevented with a quarter.

 Shortly after I began counseling, I had a vivid dream.
 In the dream, a member of my Sunday school class had a party at her home on a high, outside deck.
 As I looked over the railing, I saw a woman bring a toddler to the corner of the house below and walk away.
 The child was crying.
 I made my way down the stairs and picked her up.
 I thought if I held her and explained her mother would return, she would be comforted.
 Instead, she stiffened up and struggled in my arms.
 I couldn’t understand why the child was inconsolable?
 Deep in my heart I sensed that this child was me.